philippinespire/pire_ssl_data_processing/README.md

 2. Download data from TAMUCC Grid to ODU with `gridDownloader.sh`

 After 2023, TAMUCC started placing data files in the "Grid" so they could be downloaded in parallel (making the transfer of data MUCH FASTER).
-So, if your data is recently new and it is not at ODU yet, it is probably really for you at the Grid.
+So, if your data is recently new and it is not at ODU yet, it is probably ready for you at the Grid.

 Instructions on using `gridDownloader.sh` can be found at the [pire_fq_gz_processing](https://github.com/philippinespire/pire_fq_gz_processing) repo under "1.
 Download your data from the TAMUCC grid"